flatcar-archive/flatcar-docs/os/booting-with-pxe.md

 - **flatcar.first_boot=1**: Download an Ignition config and use it to provision your booted system.
 Ignition configs are generated from Container Linux Configs.
 See the [config transpiler documentation][cl-configs] for more information.
 If a local filesystem is used for the root partition, pass this parameter only on the first boot.
 - **ignition.config.url**: Download the Ignition config from the specified URL. `http`, `https`, `s3`, and `tftp` schemes are supported.

-This is an example pxelinux.cfg file that assumes Flatcar Linux is the only option.
+This is an example pxelinux.cfg file that assumes Flatcar Container Linux is the only option.
 You should be able to copy this verbatim into `/var/lib/tftpboot/pxelinux.cfg/default` after providing an Ignition config URL:

 ```sh
 default flatcar